yyjdelete/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 5. __Use some helper classes, so support more than one Context in an project is not supported.__
 6. __FakeDbContext may not works(Not tested).__ InMemoryProvider should be used for test in EF7.
 7. Not work with many2many map.
+8. May shouldn't depend on `EF6.Utility.CS.ttinclude`.
+9. ***IMPORTANT***When used in dotnet core project(xproj), an `System.Runtime.Serialization.SerializationException` is thrown by `EnvDTE._Solution.FindProjectItem(String FileName)` for that `Microsoft.VisualStudio.ProjectSystem.VS.Implementation.Package.Automation.OAProjectItem` is not marked as serializable.
+Trying to looking for an fix for that.
+An workaround is use the generator at tradition project, and copy output files to dotnet core project.

 ---